This post may contain affiliate links. Please read our disclosure policy.

 How To Make Buckeyes

-These step-by-step photos and instructions help you visualize how to make this small batch buckeyes recipe.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make small batch buckeyes.
+Find ingredient amounts and full instructions in the recipe card below.

 1. Prepare the Baking Sheet: Line a baking sheet with parchment paper or a silicone baking mat to prevent sticking and catch any chocolate drips.